n-vest/n-vest.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Abstract number concepts
+  - Mathematical and numerical cognition
-  - Patterns in mathematics
+  - AI-mediated learning
-  - Affect and identity in the classroom
+  - Research-practice-industry partnerships

 # Education to show in About widget
 education: